ayv8er/MWS-Auth0-Demo/README.md

 ## index.js

-In the Magic construct, pass env values into...
+In the Magic constructor, pass env values into...

 ```
 const magicClient = new Magic(<Magic_Publishable_API_Key>)